Description

 Upon successful completion of the certificate, students will be able to:

-- Identify the benefits and physiological effects of techniques that manipulate soft tissue
+- Explain and apply the benefits and physiological effects of massage techniques on soft tissue.